awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 ## Editing the Default Disk Space Alarm<a name="rs-mgmt-edit-default-disk-space-alarm"></a>

 If you opted to create a default disk space alarm when you created your Amazon Redshift cluster, you can edit the alarm\.
-For example, you might want to change the percentage at which the alarm triggers, or you might want to change the duration settings\.
+For example, you might want to change the percentage at which the alarm triggers, or you might want to change the duration settings\. <a name="how-to-edit-default-disk-space-alarm"></a>

 **To edit the default disk space alarm**